USDA-FSEPRU/FS19C-commensal-Ecoli/02_Methods.md

 # Methods
-Written summary of sequence analyses methods performed on FS19C samples 1-96 in this repo.
+Details of sequence analyses methods performed on FS19C samples 1-96 in this repo.
 Includes lab notes of how methods performed

 ## Sample Collection
 ### OneNote FS19C lab notebook entries on E. coli isolates 1-96 from 24Apr2020 to 11June2020: streaking plates, DNA extraction, re-extraction of DNA, DNA cleanup, nanodrop, Qubit, gel